jokade/angulate2/README.md

 For Scala.js bindings to [Angular 1.x](https://angularjs.org) see [scalajs-angulate](https://github.com/jokade/scalajs-angulate).

-A basic [Quickstart Example](https://github.com/jokade/angulate2-quickstart) is available.
+A basic [Quickstart Example](https://github.com/jokade/angulate2-quickstart) that may serve as template is available, as well as set of **[extended examples](https://github.com/jokade/angulate2-examples)**.

 Getting Started